-4 Migrating a Replica Server
+Migrating a Replica Server

 - Generating a Replica Package File

 - Transferring the Replica Package File

-- Copying the RSA RADIUS Replica Package File

 - Dumping the Replica Server Database

 - Migrating the Replica Server

+- Attaching the Replica Instance

 - Rebalancing Contact Lists

 - Securing Backup Files

 Once you have migrated your primary server, the replica servers cannot send database changes (delta records) to the primary instance until you migrate the replica servers.
 The only important data that needs to be migrated from the replica database is the changes, or delta records, that accumulate as a result of any authentications that occur on the replica server while it is not communicating with the primary server.